 These will be full paddling days unless the weather tells us otherwise.
 Our days will include 2-3 hours of paddling before lunch and another 2-3 hours of paddling post lunch.
 The routes will vary on group, weather, water conditions and guides decisions.
 We will switch camps at least 3 times to give the group a greater chance to see more of the islands.

-The final day will include a full morning paddle back to Port Hardy.
+The final day will include a full morning paddle and a water taxi back to Port Hardy.
 After sorting our gear it is always nice to meet in the evening at a local restaurant given everyone's schedule to share in our experiences and round the trip out.

 When & Where We Meet

-We will meet at in Port Hardy the night before at 7pm at a given restaurant.
+We will meet at in Port Hardy the night before at 7pm at a given location.
 This meeting will take about 1 hour.